Europe’s leading symposium on the nylon industry and markets

 - Optimise your market position with key business strategies

 - Network with your peers from the nylon chain business

-During this event, you can expert to hear about Global market analysis across key Nylon raw materials , including: Propylene, Ammonia, Butadiene , Sulphur, Ammonium Sulphate, as well as future outlooks and key innovations.
+During this event you can expect to hear about the global nylon industry and analysis across key Nylon raw materials, including: Propylene, Ammonia, Butadiene, Sulphur and Ammonium Sulphate as well as future outlooks and key innovations.

-Led by Dr Robin MacDonald and Quentin de Carvalho, this half day training session will provide everything you or your new team needs to get up to speed on the polyamide industry.
+Led by Quentin de Carvalho, this half day training session will provide everything you or your new team needs to get up to speed on the polyamide industry.

 What the session will cover: